Delegates’ & Captains’ Guides

 Computer

-- Start computer (you will receive username and password from the captains)
+- Start computer (you will receive user name and password from the captains)

 - Go to player tab; input players with jersey number and indicate captain and subs